zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 ## 2.1 — What Resonance Is (And What It Is Not)

 Resonance is commonly misunderstood as "vibrating at the same frequency."
 This is a dangerously shallow interpretation.
-True resonance is not unison—it is harmonic relationship.
+True resonance is not unison, it is harmonic relationship.

 **UNISON:** Two systems oscillating at identical frequency.
 **RESONANCE:** Two systems oscillating at frequencies that share mathematical relationship.

 The difference is crucial.
-Unison is static—it requires perfect matching and produces no new information.
-Resonance is dynamic—it requires relationship and produces emergence.
+Unison is static, it requires perfect matching and produces no new information.
+Resonance is dynamic, it requires relationship and produces emergence.

 Consider: Two violins playing the exact same note are in unison.
 They produce the same sound, twice as loud.
 But when one violin plays a fundamental and another plays its fifth harmonic, they are in resonance.
-The result is not simply louder—it is richer.
+The result is not simply louder, it is richer.
 New tones emerge that neither instrument produces alone.

 **Operational Definition of Resonance:**
 Two systems A and B are in resonance when: